Frequently Asked Questions

 What is the difference between a Title IX complaint and a non-Title IX complaint?

 Some conduct is defined by law as Title IX Sexual Harassment.
 The University has chosen to address additional conduct that may not meet that legal definition.
-The formal complaint resolution procedures for Title IX and non-Title IX misconduct are generally the same for complaints against students with two differences:
+The formal complaint resolution procedures for Title IX and non-Title IX misconduct are generally the same for complaints against students with two main differences:

 - In the Title IX process, questioning at the hearing is done verbally in real time by the advisor of choice; in the non-Title IX process the parties submit written questions that are posed by the Chair of the HSMB.